vmware-tanzu/vm-operator/config/crd/external-crds/README.md

 ## Content

-* `cnsnodevmattachment-crd.yaml` is used by virtualmachine_controller_suite_test.go
+* `cnsnodevmattachment-crd.yaml` is used by virtualmachine_controller_suite_test.go for the integration tests
- for the integration tests
+* `topology.tanzu.vmware.com_availabilityzones.yaml` is used by the VM Operator integration tests